jsimbeye/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-This contains the assignment done on Data Science Ecosytem in Jupyter Notebook
+This contains the assignment done on Data Science Ecosytem in Jupyter Notebook.